 My folks in Connecticut hear from him almost daily.
 Other recipients are scattered throughout nearly a dozen states.

-I’d forgotten Will was in my email address book at home.
+I’d forgotten Will, my boss, was in my email address book at home.
 James discovered it over the weekend.

 You didn’t send it yet, did you?

 I held my breath as I clicked on the “Sent” folder.
 Stretching, after all, can lead to words that don’t always mean what you intended.